The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

 Note, as $\chi^{00}\left( 1\right) =0$ there are no contributions linear in the momenta to the scalar constraint, but $\chi^{0k}\left( 2\right) \neq0,$ unless we impose (\ref{eqn010}).

 $\chi^{0\sigma}\left( 0\right) $ was already calculated in (\ref{eqn20}).
 For the full scalar constraint, $\chi^{00}$, the relation (\ref{eqn50}) is preserved in all orders

-The vector constraint $\chi^{0k}$ has non-zero contributions in all orders of the momenta unless (\ref{eqn010}) is imposed.
+The vector constraint $\chi^{0k}$ has non-zero contributions in all orders of the momenta, if (\ref{eqn010}) is not imposed.
 Before we continue to compare our direct calculations with those of Dirac, let us try to present the canonical Hamiltonian as a linear combination of the secondary constraints we calculated above.

 We approach this problem by considering different orders in the momenta.
 The highest order is the second and the result is easily obtained from the first terms of (\ref{eqn7.1}) and (\ref{eqn51})

 (using $g_{0\sigma}g^{0\sigma}=\delta_{0}^{0}=1$).